Turkish-Palestinian Friendship Hospital: Gaza war

 During the Gaza war, and amid the October 2023 Israeli blockade of the Gaza Strip, the hospital was forced to shut down, despite being Gaza's only cancer hospital, after running out of fuel.
 On October 30, hospital director Dr. Subhi Skaik stated the third floor of the hospital was hit in an Israeli airstrike.
 The Turkish Ministry of Foreign Affairs condemned the airstrike "in the strongest terms" on the same day, stating it was a violation of international law.

-The Israeli army also used the hospital as a military base in 2024, prompting rebuke from the Turkish government.
-The army blew up the building in March 2025, saying without providing evidence that it wasn't in use as a hospital and was instead being used by Hamas operatives.
+The Israeli army then used the hospital as a military base in 2024, prompting rebuke from the Turkish government.
+In March 2025, Israel launched another attack on the Gaza Strip.
+During this operation, the IDF's 252nd Military Division under commander Yehuda Vach blew up the building in March 2025, saying without providing evidence that it wasn't in use as a hospital and was instead being used by Hamas operatives.
+The demolition of the hospital appeared to be a controlled explosion, according to the Lancet.
 In response, the Turkish Ministry of Foreign Affairs condemned the destruction of the hospital as "part of Israel's policy aimed at rendering Gaza uninhabitable and forcibly displacing the Palestinian people."
-On 24 March, Haaretz reported that the IDF started a probe into the apparent demolition of the hospital without approval.
+The IDF started a probe into the apparent demolition of the hospital without approval.